PraxTube/rantoni-assets/README.md

 So there this happened to Jonas `https://youtu.be/MaFpf3nmHmo?t=798`, I personally think that if you had a github repo with a clear license like MIT that said clearly that anybody that would contribute will have their work licensed under MIT would make this essentially a non problem?
 Though I guess it would be better to ask a lawyer for that?
 But if this were a problem then wouldn't all of open source be at risk?

 ## MISC

+### Feedback

+- So mock reviews are a thing apparently, see `https://youtu.be/g-geVoA8Xr4?t=793`
+- Look at negative reviews on similar games, see `https://youtu.be/g-geVoA8Xr4?t=968`

 ### Random Shit